Bryan Ruiz: Alajuelense

-Ruiz began his professional career at 18, making his debut for Liga Deportiva Alajuelense on 30 November 2003 against Municipal Pérez Zeledón, in Costa Rica's top division.
-He formed a trio with 2 strikers, Rolando Fonseca and Froylán Ledezma, where he built a reputation as a goalscorer and a play maker.
+Ruiz began his professional career at 18, making his debut for Alajuelense on 30 November 2003 against Pérez Zeledón, in Costa Rica's top division.
+He formed a trio with two strikers, Rolando Fonseca and Froylán Ledezma, with whom he built a reputation as a goalscorer and a play maker.

 Ruiz scored his first goal on 23 December 2003 against Ramonense, netting twice against Fernando Patterson.
-In Alajuelense, he was nicknamed La Comadreja (The Weasel), for his facial profile.
-He was on the team when it won regional titles such as the UNCAF Cup and the CONCACAF Champions' Cup.
+In Alajuelense, he was nicknamed La comadreja (The weasel), for his quick and agile movements on the field.
+He was a part of the team that won both the 2004 CONCACAF Champions' Cup and the 2005 UNCAF Interclub Cup.

 Gent

-In the summer of 2006, Ruiz was signed by Gent in a four-year deal along with Randall Azofeifa from Deportivo Saprissa and Roy Myrie from Liga Deportiva Alajuelense.
+In the summer of 2006, Ruiz was signed by Gent in a four-year deal along with Alajuelense teammate Roy Myrie, as well as Randall Azofeifa from rivals Saprissa.
 He scored his first hat-trick playing on 8 December 2007 against Lokeren.
 In that season in the Belgian League, he was the captain and top scorer for the team.